MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 ---
-title: "View-only mode in Viva Engage (Private Preview)"
+title: "Restrict user privileges with view-only mode in Viva Engage (Private Preview)"
 description: "View-only mode is a tool admins can use to remove privileges from Viva Engage users when needed." ms.reviewer: ethli ms.author: v-bvrana